 Once an app is put on Ethereum, it cannot be taken off.
 There is no owner.
 Even if the app creators leave the app, it just remains functional.
 There is no censorship, you can log in to apps anonymously, payments are built in, it is plug and play, supported by cryptography and there is no downtime for an app.
 No wonder so many developers are building their app on Ethereum!

-You can simplistically think of an app that works with a smart contract like this: A vending machine at the train station offers you products.
+An app that works with a smart contract can simplistically be thought of this way: A vending machine at the train station offers you products.
 You have to throw in a certain amount of money, type in the code and then your chocolate bar drops out.
 Vending machines are thus decentralized smart contracts.
 The middleman (seller in the store) is taken out of the equation in this process.
-If the rules are not followed, for example not enough money thrown in, no sale takes place either.
+If the rules are not followed, for example not enough money inserted, no sale takes place either.

 The properties of dApps on the Ethereum network: